ccorduroy/genreguessr/README.md

 `country`, `disco`, `hiphop`, `jazz`, `metal`, `pop`, `reggae`, and `rock`.
 For each music genre, there are 100 audio files of length 30 seconds.

-For each audio file there are 59 features derived including `filename`, `length`, `chroma_stft_mean / var`, `RMS_mean / var`, `spectral_centroid_mean / var`, `spectral_bandwidth_mean / var`, `rolloff_mean / var`,
+For each audio file there are 60 features derived including `filename`, `length`, `chroma_stft_mean / var`, `RMS_mean / var`, `spectral_centroid_mean / var`, `spectral_bandwidth_mean / var`, `rolloff_mean / var`,
-`zero_crossing_rate_mean / var`, `harmony_mean / var`, `perceptr_mean / var`, `tempo`,
-and 20 `mfcc_mean / var`.
+`zero_crossing_rate_mean / var`, `harmony_mean / var`, `perceptr_mean / var`, `tempo`, 20 `mfcc_mean / var`, and class label.
 There are no missing values in any of the data columns, so no imputation is required.
 We removed the filename and length column since they’re not indicative of the song genre.
 For each of the features, we performed Min-Max normalization to scale the values between 0 and 1.